Oak Hammock Marsh: History

-The marsh is a remnant of an originally 470 sq km area of marsh and fen near the south-western corner of Lake Winnipeg.
-This larger marsh had the original English name of St. Andrews Bog.
-But the original wetland underwent drainage for agricultural purposes beginning in 1897, and by the early 1960s all but 60 ha had been drained.
+The marsh is a remnant of an 470 sq km area of marsh and fen that extended from the edge of Winnipeg and north to Teulon, Manitoba and west to the south-western corner of Lake Winnipeg.
+This marshland was previously known in English as St. Andrews Bog.

+The name of Oak Hammock dates back to the early 1870s when settlers used to gather for picnics on an oak covered knoll on the edge of this bog.
+The land was owned by Aaron MacDonald and the name of Oak Hammock for which he named the area eventually stuck.
+This name became official with the opening of the Oak Hammock Post Office which was used until the early 1900s.

+This wetland underwent drainage for agricultural purposes beginning in 1897 and by the early 1960s all but 60 ha had been drained.
 Measures to restore a portion of the wetland began in 1967 when the Governments of Manitoba and Canada embarked on a cooperative program with Ducks Unlimited Canada and other wildlife conservation organizations to restore marginal agricultural lands to a state suitable for wildlife.

-By 1974, 3,450 ha of land had been purchased and 22 km of dykes built to trap and hold water in three dyke-separated marsh compartments.
-In addition, 58 nesting islands were constructed within the three compartments.
+In 1972 the province worked with Ducks Unlimited to build a network of dykes and by 1974, 3,450 ha of land had been purchased and 22 km of dykes built to trap and hold water in three dyke-separated marsh compartments.
+58 nesting islands were also constructed within the three compartments.
+This area along with surrounding uplands were all arranged by the province and designated into the Oak Hammock Marsh Wildlife Management Area (WMA) in an area approximately 3,600 square hectares or 36 km2.
+This area continues to be operated by Manitoba Conservation and Climate.

 In 1984, the Manitoba government signed a further development agreement with Ducks Unlimited Canada to construct water control structures, water supply works, more nesting islands, additional dykes, and create a fourth compartment.
+The construction of a conservation and reception centre took place in 1991 at a cost of CA$11 million and serves as Ducks Unlimited Canada's national headquarters, as well as the Harry J. Enns Wetland Discovery Centre.
+This building was officially opened in 1993, 20 years after the original restoration of the marsh.